 In reality, it’s actually quite hard to get lost, as inevitably you’ll stumble across a landmark or the imposing city walls.
-And it’s a beautiful way to get acquainted with the city and to admire the history that’s still etched into the buildings and cobblestone streets.
+And it’s a beautiful way to get acquainted with the Southern city and to admire the history that’s still etched into the buildings and cobblestone streets.

 Deep within the city walls is a pedestrian area where ambling takes on an even more leisurely manner.
 Pop into the stores that catch your eye, grab an ice cream to cool off and pause to give the storekeeper’s dog a belly rub…

 Is there a market in the world more romanticised than that of a traditional Provençal market?

 Provence is famous for its markets (and perhaps the lifestyle they represent) and Avignon is home to one of the most famous markets in the region.
 Les Halles is its name, and unlike most markets, it’s a permanent fixture in the city’s landscape.

 The somewhat industrial-looking building that houses the iconic Avignon market belies the delightful scenes that meet you within.
 The indoor market is brimming with local delights – ranging from delicately prepared pastries right through to produce still speckled with the dirt it was plucked from hours before.